antonintouron/how-javascript-works/README.md

 ## Javascript Engine

-* Javascript integrated in browsers (like google chrome), the Javascript Engine.
+* Javascript integrate in browsers the Javascript Engine.
 It is composed of two things :
-  * The `memory heap` (Allocate memory).
+  * The `memory heap` (allocate memory).
   * The `call stack` (read and execute code).

 ![Engine](docs/simple-engine.JPG#center)